thomasbjorndahl/BoxOfTools/README.md

 - -r : Number of times to repeat on non connection
 - -d : Database.
 (Initial catalog)
 - -? : Show HELP page

+## GetVSConfiguration
+How to use "GetVSConfiguration.exe"

+First (and only) parameter to this program, is a link to a folder where a *.csproj.user file can be found